ubpb/metacrunch/Readme.md

 Implementing transformations
 ----------------------------

 A metacrunch transformation is implemented as a `callable` object.
-A `callable` in Ruby is any object that responds to the `call` method.
+A `callable` in Ruby is any object that responds to the `#call` method.

-Procs and Lambdas in Ruby respond to `call`.
+`Proc`s in Ruby respond to `#call`.
 They can be used to implement transformations inline.

 ```ruby
 # File: my_etl_job.metacrunch